Creating Things

 drive it anywhere without training, but please use something more

-It's a fairly standard text editor that can be
+It's a fairly standard text editor that can be installed on Windows, Mac or Linux but with broad features and extensions that make coding much easier.

 Your choice of editor will depend on the size of project you're working on,